 Freestyle Libre 2 and 3 Receive FDA Clearance for Integration with Automated Insulin Delivery Systems

-On Monday, March 6, 2023, Abbott announced that its Freestyle Libre 2 and 3 products received FDA clearance for integration with automated insulin delivery systems (AIDs).
+On Monday, March 6, 2023, Abbott announced that its Freestyle Libre 2 and 3 products received U.S. Food and Drug Administration (FDA) clearance for integration with automated insulin delivery systems (AIDs).

 According to Jared Watkin, senior vice president for Abbott’s diabetes care business, this effort contributes to the company’s goal of making diabetes care “as easy as possible.”